 Wiltshire is very popular with active people for its amazing cycleway.
 This cycling paradise is more than just your run of the mill bike promenade.
 It’s around 120 miles long and is amongst several national cycling paths which intersect the lower reaches of the county.

 Wiltshire is, of course, known to millions worldwide as the site of the stupendous Stonehenge.
 This ancient stone circle has mystified people for decades, even centuries.
 In fact, there’s also been plenty dug up from near to the circle, or around it.
-There are more than 300 different Stonehenge artefacts which you can see on display in exhibitions close by.
+There are more than 300 different Stonehenge artifacts which you can see on display in exhibitions close by.

 It’s thought that – taking into account all the man hours that went into creating the circle – around 15,000 years were invested in the building of Stonehenge.
 It’s a wondrous site to visit and certainly deserves our respect and admiration!